‘Nene Leakes’ Bombshell Revelations on All Things ‘RHOA’ and Family

 - Her divorce with Gregg was due to her success; Gregg was used to being the breadwinner, and NeNe’s ability to take care of herself accidentally had an emasculating effect on him.
 She regrets going through the divorce so publicly on the show, especially given that things became awkward when they got back together.

 - Her relationship with started out as a friendship a month or so after Gregg’s passing.
-She and Nyoni are no longer together, but are still friends.
+She and her former rebound flame are no longer together, but are still friends.
 NeNe is single, ready to mingle, and is open to men richer than her of any ethnicity.
 Her only requirement is that they need to make more money than she does.

-- Nyoni was not married, but separated when they began seeing each other.
-Unlike Big Poppa, whose wife’s name is Kimberly, he did get a divorce.
+- Despite reports, Nene insists her former beau was not married, but separated when they began seeing each other.
+Unlike Kim Zolciak's former sugar daddy, Big Poppa, whose wife’s name is Kimberly, he did get a divorce.
 Big Poppa and his wife are still married.

 - Season six was a great season, with five million viewers, unlike now, as the current fifteenth season only has a viewership of roughly five hundred thousand.
 Five million to five hundred?
 Carlos rightfully took a moment to sip his tea when this was said.